Work with Insight or Text test objects

 If you are in the Editor, double-click the test object's image in a step.

 In the Test object image area, click the Change Test Object Image button.

-If you modify the image of a Text object, the test object's text property, which is used to identify the text in the application, is updated as well.
+If you modify the image of a Text object, the test object's text property is updated accordingly.

 Use the Insight.GetVisibleText method to retrieve text displayed on an Insight object.
 UFT One uses the OCR mechanism to recognize and return the text.

 Use this text for verification purposes, or as a way of differentiating between objects or states of the application.